hortonworks/data-tutorials/tutorials/cda/building-a-server-log-analysis-application/tutorial-3.md

 Click **APPLY**.

+The PutHDFS processor's yellow cone sign should change to a red stop sign.

 ### Start Process Group Flow to Acquire Data

 At the breadcrumb, select **NiFi Flow** level.
 Hold **control + mouse click** on the **AcquireNASAServerLogs** process group, then click the **start** option.